Safeguarding Policy

 a.
 Child

-Any person under the age of 18 years, as defined by the Child Rights Act, 2003.
+Any person under age 18 as defined by the Child Rights Act, 2003.

 b.
 Vulnerable Adult

-A person aged 18 or over who is unable to protect themselves from abuse or exploitation due to age, illness, disability, or mental capacity.
+A person aged 18 or over unable to protect themselves due to age, illness, disability, or capacity.

 c.
 Safeguarding